Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - Child murder/torture, or even threats of such, are never allowed, even when still in the womb.

 # Gang Rules

 - Make your gang known to the staff if you want gang privileges via a ticket.
 Non-whitelisted gangs are limited to a maximum of 12 people.

 - Gangs can have more than 12 members if whitelisted
-​
-- Gangs get access to 1 gang-themed drug after whitelist approval, and 3-4 months of solid RP.
-Include a proposal for your gang drug in your gang whitelist ticket for future reference.

 - Gangs can defend their home base with any number up to a maximum of 12; any reservists must remain non-combatants.

 - 12 v 12 is allowed only when a ticket with staff is made and approved with both party leaders, law vs gang or gang vs gang and staff.

-## Gang Strikes

-- Every gang is limited to 3 active gang strikes.
-After receiving 3 gang strikes, a gang will lose all gang privileges, such as

-- Their main hideout, which they chose to defend with 12 players.

-- They lose any and all access to their chosen whitelisted drug.

-- Custom gang discord tag revoked.

-- To receive a gang strike, a minimum of 3 members of the gang/group must have been involved in a scene with anyone in their gang committing a rule break.
-A single strike falls off after 30 days of no additional Gang Strikes issued.

-- If the player with the active strike is permanently removed from the gang, the strike no longer counts for the gang, but does follow the character.

-- More than 5 total accumulated strikes = dissolution of the gang ​

 # Miscellaneous Rules

 ## Law and Politics

 - In all regions, characters cannot hold both a position in law/army and a government position.
 If elected or appointed, the character is required to resign.
 A region is defined as the USA, Mexico, and Guarma.
 Jurisdictions within these regions would apply to this rule as well.

-​
 ## Sisika Roleplay

 - Do not break into Sisika to sell goods, perform jobs, or engage in similar activities.
 This is a maximum-security institution, and unannounced visitors will be treated as a serious security threat.
 Realistically, this would result in being shot or otherwise severely dealt with.
 This will be considered as a No Value for Life rulebreak.

 - Attacking Guards or Lawmen within Sisika without justification—such as self-defense or a valid roleplay scenario—will also be considered an NVL rulebreak.
 Sisika is a high-security prison, and any unwarranted aggression against officials inside its grounds is treated as an extreme disregard for life.

-​
 ### Smuggling

 - Smuggling only happens at night, into the secret Dead Drop location.